DavidSchirduan/DavidSchirduan.github.io/_posts/2022-08-06-TheIsleReview.md

 ## 2. Reading vs Playing

 ![theisle_spread1.png](/images/posts/theisle_spread1.png)

+While I don't fully agree with Skerple's ["3 Types of Module"](https://coinsandscrolls.blogspot.com/2018/02/osr-3-types-of-modules.html), it is useful in communicating my point:

+* **Modules as Art:** I would put games like [Mork Borg](https://morkborg.com/) into this category.
+Very messy, dense magazine-type layouts where each page is unique.
+* **Modules as Manuals:** [Mothership](https://www.mothershiprpg.com/) modules or some [OSE](https://necroticgnome.com/) books.
+Excessive navigation tools, strong formatting, attempts to limit page-flipping, etc.
+* **Modules as Novels:** This is where The Isle rests.

 I've reviewed a bunch of modules without playing them.
 But I never read modules for entertainment.
 RPG content is "heavy" for lack of a better term.
 Rules must be referenced multiple times before they stick, maps double checked for how rooms connect, and monster details written down.
 Consuming RPG books is engaging but rarely relaxing in the same way that a novel would be.